johnsyweb/vim-makeshift/README.md

 ...
 ```

+If you prefer to use the location list, there's also `:LMakeshiftBuild`, which
+is the same as `:MakeshiftBuild` but wraps `:lmake` instead.

 Alternatively you can use the `makeshift_chdir` option to automatically change
 the current working directory to the one containing your build script.